Skip to content

 5. Middleware failure, causing system unavailability or data loss.

-Infrastructure Alert - Lark Group Notification Critical, Important This strategy level is lower than P0 alert.
-Events require continuous attention and troubleshooting after they occur.
+Infrastructure Alert - Lark Group Critical, Major This policy level is lower than P0 alert.
+Incidents require continuous attention and investigation after they occur.

 Trigger conditions include: